Cedar River Watershed

 Watershed Tour Information

-Winter's snows are piling up in the City's mountain watersheds.
-Check out the Education Center for center hours, current weather conditions and upcoming 2013 winter weekend opportunities as well as this spring's programs, workshops, and field trips.
+Winter's snows are melting fast in the City's mountain watersheds.
+Check out the Education Center for center hours, current weather conditions, and upcoming tours, programs, and field trips.

 The Cedar River Watershed hosts a rich diversity of plants, animals, and habitats.